 When I introduce the Frog Yoga Alphabet resources to participants Yoga Literacy Certificate of the kids yoga teacher training, I emphasize that the alphabet letters make words, words make sentences and sentences make stories.
 It’s good thing to remember because it reveals the importance of letter learning but also reminds us that the yoga alphabet can be used in so many more ways than just learning letters.

-Since the Yoga Literacy Certificate is coming up this weekend, I decided to look into the latest research around teaching literacy.
+Since we offer a Yoga Literacy Certificate and I looked into the latest research around teaching literacy.
 With that in mind here are some interesting findings which speak to the idea that letters make words and words make stories.
 Here are 4 keys to teaching literacy to young learners:

 1. A Letter a Day is Better than a Letter a Week